Own-Data-Privateer/hoardy-mail/README.md

   : show this help message and exit
   - `--help-markdown`
   : show this help message formatted in Markdown and exit

+- debugging:
+  - `--debug`
+  : print IMAP conversation to stderr

+- server connection:
+  - `--plain`
+  : connect via plain-text socket
+  - `--ssl`
+  : connect over SSL socket (default)
+  - `--starttls`
+  : connect via plain-text socket, but then use STARTTLS command
+  - `--host HOST`
+  : IMAP server to connect to
+  - `--port PORT`
+  : port to use; default: 143 for `--plain` and `--starttls`, 993 for `--ssl`

+- server auth:
+  `--user` and either of `--passfile` or `--passcmd` are required

+  - `--user USER`
+  : username on the server
+  - `--passfile PASSFILE`
+  : file containing the password
+  - `--passcmd PASSCMD`
+  : shell command that returns the password as the first line of its stdout

 - IMAP batching settings:
   larger values improve performance but produce longer command lines (which some servers reject) and cause more stuff to be re-downloaded when networking issues happen